The Ultimate Manaslu Circuit Trek Travel Guide (2025)

 Trek Overview & Route

-Most trekkers start the circuit from Machha Khola or Soti Khola and finish at Dharapani, taking around 13–17 days depending on pace and acclimatization.You’ll gradually ascend through rice terraces and pine forests to reach alpine villages like Lho, Samagaun, and Samdo, before crossing the dramatic Larkya La Pass into the Manang region.
+Most trekkers start from Machha Khola or Soti Khola and finish at Dharapani, taking 13–17 days depending on pace and acclimatization.
+The trail gradually ascends through rice terraces, pine forests, and alpine villages before reaching the dramatic Larkya La Pass.

-Key Highlights Along the Way
+Key Highlights Along the Way:

 • Samagaun: Gateway to Manaslu Base Camp and Birendra Lake.

-When Is the Best Time to Trek?
+Best Time to Trek

 Trekking Permits & Restricted Area Rules